h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 ### Optimized Path

-One underappreciated resource in my opinion is [Virtual Hacking Labs] (https://www.virtualhackinglabs.com/).
+One underappreciated resource in my opinion is [Virtual Hacking Labs](https://www.virtualhackinglabs.com/).
 The materials and lab environment are extremely similar to PWK/OSCP.
 The systems in the lab are more up to date as well.
 For a month pass the price right now is $99 compared to certification courses which cost thousands.

 I think a great path for someone who wants to get into security and build a good foundation would be to do the following:
 1. One of the aforementioned sysadmin certifications or something similar;